isavegas/rimworld_tools/readme.md

 * There are no libraries for iterating all steam libraries anywhere, so I'll have to implement one myself.
 Definitely something to implement after core functionality.
+* Currently plenty of `#[allow(dead_code)]`.
+Partially to get rid of compiler warnings for what I'm currently working on, and partially because compiling `main.rs` will trip dead code warnings for unused code that is still exported in `lib.rs`.
+Understandable, yet aggravating nonetheless.